-This analysis reveals a fundamental gap in current reward modeling paradigms.
-Generative reward models possess strong semantic understanding and reasoning capabilities, yet they struggle to effectively model and exploit human preferences.
-Discriminative reward models, on the other hand, align with human preferences accurately and efficiently, but lack expressive semantic and logical representations and cannot easily distill complex reasoning abilities from stronger models.
-This leads to a central question addressed in this work: \textbf{Is it possible to endow discriminative reward models with strong semantic understanding and reasoning ability, without sacrificing preference modeling accuracy or inference efficiency?}
+This analysis reveals a key conflict in reward modeling.
+Generative reward models can provide more detailed semantic analysis, but they are hard to use for efficient and stable preference modeling.
+Discriminative reward models can align with human preferences accurately and efficiently, but their training objective gives limited constraints on the semantic structure needed for complex evaluation.
+An ideal reward model should combine both advantages.
+It should receive fine-grained semantic analysis supervision during training, while keeping efficient and stable discriminative scoring during inference.
+This leads to the central question of this work: \textbf{Can a model gain stronger semantic analysis ability without sacrificing preference modeling accuracy or inference efficiency?}

-Human experts typically undergo extensive explicit reasoning training before internalizing complex logic into fast and stable intuitive judgments.
-We argue that the reasoning ability of a reward model does not depend on whether reasoning steps are explicitly generated in language at inference time.
-Instead, it depends on whether relevant semantic and logical structures are effectively constructed and organized within its internal representation space.
-By aligning reasoning representations with discriminative features in latent space, reasoning capability can be transformed into discriminability, enabling efficient and logically consistent reward evaluation.
+Human experts are usually not born with fast and stable judgment.
+They first go through extensive explicit analysis, reasoning, and feedback.
+Over time, they turn complex semantic relations and logical rules into efficient intuitive judgment.
+Inspired by this process, we argue that a reward model does not have to generate a full Chain-of-Thought at inference time.
+What matters more is whether training helps the model organize evaluation-related semantic structures, logical constraints, and cross-region consistency in its internal representations.
+In other words, explicit language-based analysis can serve as supervision during training.
+At inference time, the model can use a compact discriminative path to make stable judgments.